hawkinsw/CPPTimes/OOPIntro2.md

 ### Member Functions

 In both programs, our "print" function required a parameter -- the car to print!
 What if we could somehow associate a print function with an instance of a Vehicle ADT so that the function could use the Vehicle ADT's member variables without needing the Vehicle ADT object to be passed as a parameter?
 We would like this special type of function, one which is associated with an instance of the ADT, to have access to that ADT's attributes.
-If this sounds like a job for a _member function_,  that's because it is!
+If this sounds like a job for a special type of function that is a member of the implementation of the ADT (what is called a _member function_ in C++),  that's because it is!

 Declaring/defining a member function is just like declaring/defining a function, except that you do it _inside_ the declaration of the `struct`/`class` implementing the ADT: